 As New Jersey continues to struggle with an economy marked by low-wage jobs, unemployment, foreclosures, and an increasing cost of living, the Earned Income Tax Credit (EITC) remains a crucial lifeline for low-income families.
 By lifting families out of poverty and giving a boost to local economies, the EITC is a vital tax credit for the more than 600,000 working New Jerseyans who rely on it ‘to make ends meet.’
 Unfortunately, many families are unaware that the EITC even exists, or that they are eligible for these tax credits.
 In other instances, they spend hundreds of dollars paying high cost tax preparers for services that are available for free at Volunteer Income Tax Assistance (VITA) sites.

-United Way of Northern NJ completed 330 tax returns in the PFH service area for the 2018 tax season.
-Of those, 71 clients received EITC.
-A total of $466,223 refunds were made, with $124,211 in EITC dollars.
+United Way of Northern NJ completed 654 tax returns in the PFH service area for the 2019 tax season.
+Of those, 97 clients received EITC.
+A total of $166,964 refunds were made in EITC dollars.

 United Way of Northern New Jersey hired an outreach coordinator to provide information on free tax preparation services and available tax credits to a wide variety of organizations and the people they employ and serve.
-For the 2018 tax season, United Way of Northern NJ provided financial education to 117 individuals in the PFH service area through six workshops, one-on-one meetings, and a scrolling Tax 101 video located at the check-in desk of their tax site in Montclair.
+For the 2019 tax season, United Way of Northern NJ provided financial education to 103 individuals in the PFH service area through workshops and one-on-one meetings.

 Partners for Health Foundation is proud to partner with these organizations once again this tax season.